Initial stability estimates for Ricci flow and three dimensional Ricci-pinched manifolds: Compactness of Ricci-pinched manifolds in dimension three

 \begin{lemma} There exists a smooth structure on $\Sigma$ and a sequence of metrics $(g_i)_{i\in \N}$ on $\Sigma$, which are smooth with respect to this structure, such that $(\Sigma, g_i)$ has sectional curvature greater than one, and $(\Sigma, d(g_i))$ converges to $(\Sigma, \tilde{d}_0)$ as $i\to \infty$ in the Gromov-Hausdorff sense.
 In particular, $\Sigma$ is a $2$-sphere. \end{lemma}

 \begin{proof} According to \cite[Corollary $10.10.3$]{BBI} and the references therein and thanks to Lemma \ref{lemma-Alex-cone-0}, $\Sigma$ is a topological surface without boundary which therefore admits a unique smooth structure: compare also the proof of \cite[Proposition $6.4$]{Lott-Ricci-pinched}.
-Now, \cite[Lemmata $2.3$, $2.4$]{Itoh-Rouyer-Vilcu} ensure that the set of smooth Riemannian metrics on $\Sigma$ with curvature bounded from below by $1$ is dense in this space with respect to the Gromov-Hausdorff topology.
-In particular, the Gauss-Bonnet formula guarantees that $\Sigma$ is a $2$-sphere and that there exists a sequence of smooth metrics $(g_i)_{i\in \N}$ on $\Sigma$ with $K_{g_i}\geq 1$ such that $(\Sigma, d(g_i))_{i\in \N}$ converges to $(\Sigma, \tilde{d}_0)$ in the Gromov-Hausdorff sense.
+Moreover, since $(M, d_0) $ is a manifold and is a metric cone over $\Sigma$, $\Sigma$ is orientable.
+Now, \cite[Lemmata $2.3$, $2.4$]{Itoh-Rouyer-Vilcu} ensure that the set of smooth Riemannian metrics on $\Sigma$ with curvature bounded from below by $1$ is dense in the space of Alexandrov spaces of curvature at least $1$ with respect to the Gromov-Hausdorff topology.
+In particular, the Gauss-Bonnet formula applied to one member of the sequence guarantees that $\Sigma$ is a $2$-sphere and that there exists a sequence of smooth metrics $(g_i)_{i\in \N}$ on $\Sigma$ with $K_{g_i}\geq 1$ such that $(\Sigma, d(g_i))_{i\in \N}$ converges to $(\Sigma, \tilde{d}_0)$ in the Gromov-Hausdorff sense.
 Moreover, by stretching the sequence $(g_i)_{i\in \N}$ by a factor $(1-\varepsilon_i)$ where $\varepsilon_i$ tends to $0$, we can assume that $K_{g_i}>1$.
 This ends the proof of the lemma. \end{proof}

 \begin{rmk} Some of the proofs of the results cited in the paper \cite[Lemmata $2.3$, $2.4$]{Itoh-Rouyer-Vilcu} may be replaced by alternative proofs from \cite{Creutz-Romney-Tri}.
-For example, an alternative proof to the the result of Alexandrov and Zalgaller from \cite{Alek-Zalg-Book}, of the fact that any 2-dimensional manifold with bounded integral curvature can be decomposed into a finite union of geodesic triangles whose interiors are disjoint, can be found in \cite{Creutz-Romney-Tri}. \end{rmk} \begin{lemma} There exists a smooth self-similar expanding solution $(\mathbb{R}^3, g_e,\nabla^{g_e}f_e)$ with bounded non-negative curvature operator which is uniformly volume non-collapsed, such that its tangent cone at infinity is $\Cone = (\Cone(\Sigma), d_0)$.
-That is: $(\R^3, d_{\ep g_e}) \to (\Cone(\Sigma), d_0)$ in the Gromov-Hausdroff sense as $\ep \downto 0$. \end{lemma}
+For example, an alternative proof to the the result of Alexandrov and Zalgaller from \cite{Alek-Zalg-Book}, of the fact that any 2-dimensional manifold with bounded integral curvature can be decomposed into a finite union of geodesic triangles whose interiors are disjoint, can be found in \cite{Creutz-Romney-Tri}. \end{rmk} \begin{lemma} There exists a smooth self-similar expanding solution $(\mathbb{R}^3, g_e,\nabla^{g_e}f_e)$ with bounded non-negative curvature operator which is uniformly volume non-collapsed, such that its tangent cone at infinity is $\Cone = (\Cone(\Sigma), d_0)$, i.e. for some (hence all) point $p\in\R^3$, $(\R^3, d_{\ep g_e},p) \to (\Cone(\Sigma), d_0,o)$ in the pointed Gromov-Hausdroff sense as $\ep \downto 0$. \end{lemma}